Reevibe/reimagined-octo-giggle/README.md

 **Before:** "Welcom to our project repository" **After:** "Welcome to our project repository"
 ## Contributing

+We welcome contributions of all kinds!
+If you spot a typo, find a bug, or have an idea for improvement:
+1. Fork this repository
+2. Make your changes
-We welcome contributions!
-Please fork this repository and submit a pull request with your changes.
+3. Open a pull request

+Your help makes this project better for everyone. 🚀